-Over 300 have been built and the latest version, available from Rostvertol, is the Mi-26T2, this has modernised avionics and glass cockpit, digital autopilot and other enhancements that mean it can be operated with a crew of two instead of five.
+Over 300 have been built and the latest version, available from Rostvertol, is the Mi-26T2, this has modernized avionics and glass cockpit, digital autopilot, and other enhancements that mean it can be operated with a crew of two instead of five.

 This document, from NASA, provides a good comparison between Russian and Western helicopters but it is interesting that Western forces have not developed anything with the same lift weight and volume capacity as the Mil 26, and there is nothing in the pipeline either.

 A programme of converting civilian Mil-26 to military use is now underway, estimated to complete in 2018.

 One cannot fail to be impressed with the large Russian heavy-lift helicopters.